 ReThink Orphanages to hold global Ethical Student Travel conference

-ReThink Orphanges Network, in partnership with World Challenge and Save The Children are taking their recent Australian Ethical Student Travel conference global.
+ReThink Orphanages Network, in partnership with World Challenge and Save The Children are taking their recent Australian Ethical Student Travel conference global.
 Over March and April speakers from government, child protection and the travel and tourism industry will be discussing how the education sector can sustainably and ethically engage with vulnerable communities when travelling abroad for service learning or volunteering trips and to ensure that child protection is at the centre of decision making.

 The event will be held in London – 6th March, Manchester – 7th March, Atlanta – 3rd April, Toronto- 6th April and Dubai at a later date.